aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/040_create_hub_cluster/010-provision-hub.md

 ### 1. Create Remote State

 ::::expand{header="Get vpc and private subnet values from the vpc module.
 Click to know more about Terraform remote state"}
-The use of remote state in Terraform allows you to share and reuse infrastructure resources across multiple configurations or teams.
-In the context of this code, the remote state is being read to retrieve the VPC and private subnet values from the previously created VPC module.
+The use of remote state in Terraform enables sharing and reusing infrastructure resources across multiple configurations or teams.
+In this context, the remote state retrieves VPC and private subnet values from the previously created VPC module.
 This approach offers several benefits:

-1. **Separation of Concerns**: By separating the VPC creation and EKS cluster deployment into different Terraform configurations, you can assign responsibilities to different teams or individuals.
-For example, a central team could be responsible for creating accounts and VPCs, while another team handles the deployment of EKS clusters within those VPCs.
+1. **Separation of Concerns**: By separating VPC creation and EKS cluster deployment into different Terraform configurations, we can assign responsibilities to different teams or individuals.
+For example, a central team could manage accounts and VPCs, while another team handles EKS cluster deployments.
-2. **Reusability**: Instead of recreating the VPC infrastructure for each EKS cluster deployment, you can reuse the existing VPC by fetching its state from the remote state.
-This promotes efficient resource utilization and avoids duplication of effort.
+2. **Reusability**: Instead of recreating VPC infrastructure for each EKS cluster deployment, we can reuse the existing VPC through remote state.
+This promotes efficient resource utilization and avoids duplication.
-3. **Consistency**: By referencing the remote state, you ensure that the EKS cluster is deployed within the correct VPC and private subnets, maintaining consistency across your infrastructure.
+3. **Consistency**: Referencing remote state ensures the EKS cluster deploys within the correct VPC and private subnets, maintaining infrastructure consistency.
-4. **Collaboration**: Remote state enables collaboration between teams or individuals working on different parts of the infrastructure.
-Changes made to the VPC by one team are automatically reflected in the EKS cluster deployment, facilitating seamless integration and reducing the risk of configuration drift.
+4. **Collaboration**: Remote state enables collaboration between teams working on different infrastructure components.
+Changes made to the VPC by one team automatically reflect in the EKS cluster deployment.
-5. **Modular Architecture**: Leveraging remote state promotes a modular architecture, where different components of your infrastructure can be managed independently while still maintaining dependencies and relationships between them.
+5. **Modular Architecture**: Using remote state promotes a modular architecture where different infrastructure components can be managed independently while maintaining dependencies.

-By embracing the use of remote state, you can effectively decouple the management of different infrastructure components, enabling better collaboration, reusability, and consistency across your AWS environment.
+By leveraging remote state, we can effectively decouple management of different infrastructure components, enabling better collaboration, reuse, and consistency across our AWS environment.
 ::::

 ```bash